ysaito2/blog/_posts/2021-10-06-AboutCommaAi.markdown

 &nbsp;

-Founded in 2015 by George Hotz, the company design/built/sells electronic hardware (i.e. commas) which is attached to the dashboard of a passenger car by a harness.
+Founded in 2015 by George Hotz, the company design/built/sells electronic hardware (i.e. commas) which is attached to the dashboard of a passenger car via a harness.
 Slapping down $2000, the driver enjoys a vastly superior driver assistance system than what is provided by the OEM.
 (Currently they support more than 140 car models).
 Openpilot is an open source software that runs on their hardware.

 &nbsp;